cs421sp21-homework/project-g13/docs/iteration5.md

   - Assign tasks
 - Decide on what everyone will do for the final presentation
   - Opening/closing remarks
+  - Who will demo what
+  - What technical aspects will everyone dicuss

 ### Past Meetings